-Most doctors are still doing some in-person care.
 The first step is to call or email the doctor's office to find out what type of appointments they are offering.
 Just like so many other aspects of our lives during the past few years, things continue to change at doctors' offices.

-Many of the aspects of the My COVID Check-In form can be done virtually.
+Many of the aspects of the My Health Check-in form can be done virtually.
 The person you are supporting, you and the doctor can go over the different parts of the check-in and then decide if a follow up call/video appointment or inperson appointment is needed.
-If the doctor's office does not have any appointments available, ask if the person can be put on a waitlist for an appointment when things open again or when it would be reasonable to call again.
+If the doctor's office does not have any appointments available, ask if the person can be put on a waitlist for an appointment or when it would be reasonable to call again.